bibanon/bibanon/Storybro's-Magically-Lewd-Sleepover-Adventure.md

 Many believe the characters are lifted directly from nisekoi but the author has stated time and time again that they no longer watch anime and haven't for years.
 This correlation is likely just a coincidence and important things like eye color, hair length, or chest size, don't match.

+Fan Groups emerged throughout the story such as Team Raven, Team Glasses, Team Blondie, and Team Sandwichbro.
+On threads and in the skype chat it was a common competition to weigh the girls on different merits and argue about which ones were best, and which ones the main character should eventually settle with.

 ### Storybro

 Age: 22